kociap/cooking_book/book_en.md

 11. Invert onto a cooling rack, remove the tin and the parchment paper. cool for 10 mins, then flip up-side-down and continue cooling until edible or room temperature.
+12. Slice into 3 layers of 1.5cm to 2cm height.
+Layer with cream cheese frosting.

+## Cream Cheese Frosting

+\subsubsection*{Ingredients}
+- 320g cream cheese (room temperature)
+- 120g powder sugar
+- 160g butter (room temperature)
+- 3.5g lemon zest
+- 30g heavy cream

+\subsubsection*{Instructions}
+0. Mix the cream cheese with the powder sugar.
+1. In another bowl mix the the butter to soften it.
+This helps ensure there will be no clumps of butter in the frosting.
+2. Add the butter to the cream cheese and mix until homogenous.
+3. Add lemon zest and heavy cream.
+Mix until homogenous.
+4. Chill in the fridge for about 20 minutes before using.